 We take pains to ensure our activities are 100% above board.
 We obtain all the necessary permissions, certifications, and insurance required in order conduct our tours.

 We are also strong advocates of Leave No Trace (LNT) wilderness ethics.
 We teach responsible photography practices and never sacrifice the environment for the sake of a photo.
 Our goal is to leave our tour locations in better shape than the way we found them.

-Payments are refundable up to one week before the class.
+Payments are refundable up to two weeks before the class.

 If we cancel this class due to unforeseen circumstances, we will refund your tuition or transfer it to another class.

 We make no guarantees regarding clouds, clear skies, rain, sun, or moon visibility.
 No refunds will be given in the event weather prevents us from photographing the moon.